kaysalawu/azure-network-terraform/4-poc/sort/6-avs-hub-internet-breakout/README.md

 ```sh
 enable
 ```
-1. Display the routing table
+1. Display the routing table by typing `show ip route` and pressing the space bar to show the complete output.
 ```sh
 show ip route
 ```